Hardware context¶

 An opaque handle for the hardware resources used in a simulation.
 A

-contains a thread pool, and optionally the GPU state and MPI communicator.
-Users of the library do not directly use the functionality provided bycontext
+contextcontains a thread pool, and optionally the GPU state and MPI communicator.
+Users of the library do not directly use the functionality provided bycontext, instead they configure contexts, which are passed to Arbor interfaces for domain decomposition and simulation.- context()¶

 When constructed without arguments, an undistributed context is automatically created using